Fremont Street: Fremont East

-In 2002 the city of Las Vegas created the Fremont East Entertainment District (FEED), an entertainment district in the heart of downtown Las Vegas.
-In 2004 the city announced plans to redevelop a three block section of Fremont Street east of the Fremont Street Experience as an arts and entertainment area within FEED.
-The $5.5 million streetscape improvement project was a public private partnership with 50% paid by landlords via new businesses and 50% paid with tax dollars as part of a plans to revitalize Downtown Las Vegas.
-The area was redesigned to increase the draw to downtown, with a compact entertainment area of bars and clubs.
+In 2002, the city of Las Vegas created the Fremont East Entertainment District (FEED), an entertainment district in the heart of Downtown Las Vegas.
+In 2004, the city announced plans to redevelop a three-block section of Fremont Street east of the Fremont Street Experience as an arts and entertainment area within FEED.
+The $5.5 million four-story high "streetscapes" improvement project was a public–private partnership with 50% paid by landlords via new businesses and 50% paid with tax dollars as part of a plans to revitalize Downtown Las Vegas.
+The area was redesigned to increase the draw to Downtown, with a compact entertainment area of bars and clubs.

 The three-block renovation included pedestrian-friendly street redesign, landscaping, and retro-looking new neon signage.
-It also included 4 vintage Vegas neon signs in the street median, built new but reminiscent of classic Las Vegas signs.
-Fremont East street improvements opened officially in the summer of 2007.
+It also included four vintage Vegas neon signs in the street median, built new but reminiscent of classic Las Vegas signs.
+Fremont East street improvements opened officially in between June and September 2007.